 Myxedema coma is usually precipitated in the hypothyroid patient of long standing by intercurrent illness or drugs such as sedatives and anesthetics and should be considered a medical emergency.

-An intravenous preparation of liothyronine sodium is marketed by Jones Pharma Incorporated, under the trade name Triostat® for use in myxedema coma/precoma.
+An intravenous preparation of liothyronine sodium is recommended for use in myxedema coma/precoma.

 Simple (non-toxic) Goiter